Martha Nell Adkins | Obituaries | The Press and Standard

 Martha enjoyed cooking, gardening, traveling, and the fellowship of her church family.
 She loved getting to spend time with her grandchildren.

-She is survived by her daughters, Cindy Wolff of Hendersonville, N.C., Joyce Crosby of Walterboro, and Brenda Lee Jackson of Robbinsville, N.C.; her sons, Eddie Adkins of Walterboro, and Lee Adkins of Robbinsville, N.C.; and her sister, Helen Beach of Walterboro.
-She has 8 grandchildren and 12 great grandchildren.
+She is survived by her daughters, Cindy Wolff of Hendersonville, N.C., Joyce Crosby of Walterboro and Brenda Lee Jackson of Robbinsville, N.C.; her sons, Eddie Adkins of Walterboro and Lee Adkins of Robbinsville, N.C.; and her sister, Helen Beach of Walterboro.
+She has eight grandchildren and 12 great-grandchildren.

 Memorial services will be held at a later date in the Walterboro area.